Vicki Ellis, Executive Director

 Anjela Alvarado, Partnerships Manager

 Anjela Alvarado has an extensive background serving the Greater Philadelphia region through a variety of non-profit organizations including Junior Achievement, The Enterprise Center and The Marriott Foundation.
-Her experience includes recruiting early literacy volunteers to serve as reading coaches, training high school students living with disabilities to enter the workforce, and coordinating large scale volunteer events to serve local schools, shelters, and other non-profit agencies.
+Her experience includes training high school students living with disabilities to enter the workforce, and coordinating large scale volunteer events to serve local schools, and other non-profit agencies.
 Anjela graduated from the Fox School of Business at Temple University with a bachelor’s degree in Marketing.
 She later continued her studies at Temple earning a master’s degree in Social Work with a focus on Community and Policy Arenas.

 Anjela has partnered with the District in many of her prior roles so she is happy to bring her work full circle by joining OSP.
-As a Philly native and Girls’ High alum she is proud to continue her work increasing access to opportunities for students in the region.
-In her spare time Anjela enjoys spending time with her 2 high-spirited daughters, her husband, and her doggie.
-When she finds the time she’d like to finish some of the many books in her library, learn to become a better cook, and take dance lessons.
+Her work primarily focuses on engaging corporate partners with schools, coordinating a black male mentoring program, and co-leading the External Partners subcommittee for the District’s Equity Coalition.
+Anjela is Philly native and Girls’ High alum.
+In her spare time she enjoys spending time with her 2 high-spirited daughters, her husband, and her doggies.
+When she finds the time, she’d like to finish some of the many books in her library, learn to become a better cook, and take dance lessons.

 Marianna Sann, Program Coordinator